 As we have been able to verify both in the force-velocity curve and in the force expression, there is an intrinsic relationship between speed of execution and force.
 However, we must pay attention to other variables such as technique or training load if we want to prosper in training.

 Bryan Mann et al., Have proposed a classification of different velocity zones depending on the velocity of execution of the movement.
 According to Mann, controlling the velocity load allows us to develop the desired training goal.
 He classifies execution velocity into the following zones: absolute strength, strength-velocity, velocity-strength, and initial velocity (12).

 - Absolute strength can be monitored using average velocity, since average velocity and %1RM are directly related.
 Using the average velocity lets you know that the athlete is moving the appropriate load for absolute strength training for that day.
 Using the specific 100% 1RM velocities for each exercise, the trainer ensures that the athlete is training at an appropriate load to maximize absolute strength (6).

 - Strength-velocity can be described as the act of moving a moderate load at a moderate velocity.

 - Velocity-strength can be described as the act of mobilizing a lighter load at a high velocity and training in this zone aims to improve explosive strength (rate of force development) (6).

-Table 3 Velocity zones according to Mann, B., et al
+Table 3 Velocity zones according to Mann, B., et al. Strength and Conditioning.

 The improvement of maximum strength implies an application of greater strength before the same resistance, or, in other words, a greater velocity of execution before the same load.
 If the resistances vary, it means applying more strength in the same amount of time or at the same velocity (considering that the load must be greater than the previous one displaced in the same amount of time), or the same amount of strength in less time or higher velocity (the load must be less than the previous one) (2).